bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 72°
+- 70°
-- Heavy Rain and Windy
+- Drizzle and Breezy
-- 88% humidity
+- 90% humidity
-- 20 mph wind
+- 16 mph wind
 - 100% cloud cover
 - 29 AQI 🟩
 - 0.27 inches of rain in the past 24 hours